OriolLopezMassaguer/etox-rdt-extraction-tool/EXTRACTIONS.md

 		NormalisedSpecies
 		OrgansNormalied

-	the values can also be exporte to files:
+	the values can also be exported to files:

 	scala> models.etox_reports.Observations_filtering_values.export_filtering_values(path_where_exporting_is_done)